Heldt Prize 2017 Nominations

-The Association for Women in Slavic Studies invites nominations for the 2014 Competition for the Heldt Prizes, awarded for works of scholarship.
-To be eligible for nomination, all books and articles must be published between 15 April 2013 and 15 April 2014.
-Nominations for the 2013 prizes will be accepted for the following categories:
+The Association for Women in Slavic Studies invites nominations for the 2017 Competition for the Heldt Prizes, awarded for works of scholarship.
+To be eligible for nomination, all books and articles for the first three prize categories must be published between 15 April 2016 and 15 April 2017.
+The publication dates for the translation prize, which is offered every other year, are 15 April 2015 to 15 April 2017.
+Nominations for the 2017 prizes will be accepted for the following categories:

-- Best book in Slavic/Eastern European/Eurasian women's studies;
+- Best book in Slavic/Eastern European/Eurasian women's and gender studies;

-- Best article in Slavic/Eastern European/Eurasian women's studies;
+- Best article in Slavic/Eastern European/Eurasian women's and gender studies;

 - Best book by a woman in any area of Slavic/East European/Eurasian studies.

 One may nominate individual books for more than one category, and more than one item for each category.
 Articles included in collections as well as journals are eligible for the "best article" prize, but they must be nominated individually.
-The prizes will be awarded at the AWSS meeting at the ASEEES National Convention in San Antonio, Texas, in November 2014.
-The translation prize, which is offered every other year, will be awarded next in 2015 for works published between 15 April 2013 and 15 April 2015.
+Hard copy submissions are preferred over e-versions.
+The prizes will be awarded at the AWSS meeting at the ASEEES National Convention in Chicago, IL, in November 2017.

-To nominate any work, please send or request that the publisher send one copy to each of the four members of the Prize committee by 15 May 2014:
+To nominate any work, please send or request that the publisher send one copy to each of the five members of the Prize committee by 1 May 2017:

 Ohio State University